vingerha/home-assistant-custom-components-wiim-ng/README.md

 ## Installation
 * Copy all files in `custom_components/wiim_custom_ng` to your `<config directory>/custom_components/wiim_custom_ng/` directory.
 * Restart Home-Assistant.
-* In HASS settings search for WiiM and fill in the settings described below
+* In Settings > Devices, add integration for WiiM and fill in the settings described below

 ### Settings